E. Advanced Public Procurement (Advanced)Free

 About this course

-This new programme is being launched to meet the demands of our students to further their knowledge and expertise on the more complex nuanced features of the Public Procurement Regime, whether for the public sector or utilities.
-It will address the more infrequently used procedures such as competitive dialogue, competitive procedure with negotiation, innovation partnership, procedures involving negotiation (for Title III/Service Concessions) as well as features such as modifications to contract post award, derogations from competition and handling complex clarifications.
+This new programme designed to meet the requirement for participants to further their knowledge and expertise on the more complex nuanced features of the Public Procurement Regime, whether for the public sector or utilities.
+It will address the more infrequently used procedures such as competitive dialogue, competitive procedure with negotiation, innovation partnership, procedures involving negotiation (for Title III/Service Concessions) as well as features such as modifications to contract post-award, derogations from competition and handling complex clarifications.
 It will also refer students to key jurisprudence which guides our understanding of some of the more difficult questions faced by procurement professionals.

 On completion of this training, the participant will have acquired knowledge of how and when to use competitive and negotiated procedures, manage clarifications, modifications and negotiations as tools in facilitating successful contract awards.
 They will also have access to the jurisprudence backing up how to respond to abnormally low tenders, inadmissible tenders and other complex issues.

 - Deciding on when to use the following procedures and what they involve

 - Designing Procedures involving Negotiation (for Title III/Concession Services)

 - Handling clarifications at each stage of the tender process

 - Who to invite, what to discuss – During qualification/ tender stage

 - The circumstances for applying the 50% rule

 - Derogations from competition